redgeneLauren/HTMLcourse-sample/Content/Attributes/EditedAttributes.q.md

 - No text are set to align at the center.

-/// type=SS, answer=[2]
+/// type=SS, answer=[3]

-What makes the text `Welcome to HTML` not aligned at the center of the page?
+What makes the text `Welcome to HTML` aligned at the center of the page?

-- There is no css property value `text-align: center`.
+- There is a property value `text-align: center`.

-- The element lacks the opening element name `<p>`.
+- The `style attribute` is missing a property value inside.

-- Missing property value inside the `style attribute`.
+- There is no closing heading tag `</h1>` for the heading element.

-- Missing colon character in the css property value for text-align.
+- The colon `":"` character is missing in the property value `style`.

-- Missing semi-colon character between pairs of css property value.
+- The semi colon `";"` character is missing between pairs of the property value.

 /// type=SS, answer=[3]

-What makes the text `Learn how to use attributes` of the element `<p id="p_2" style="color: green">Learn how to use attributes/p>` aligned at the center of the page?
+Why does the paragraph element `<p id="p_1" style="color: blue">Welcome to HTML</p>` appear as a heading?

-- It lacks the opening tag for `<text-align>`
+- There is no closing paragraph tag `</p>`.

-- It lacks the closing tag for `</text-align>`
+- The heading element `<h1></h1>`is not properly closed.

-- The element on line 8 lacks the opening element name `<p>`.
+- The `style attribute` is missing a property value inside.

-- The element on line 8 lacks the closing tag of style `</style>`.
+- The colon `":"` character is missing in the property value `style`.

-- The element on line 8 lacks the closing tag of `</center>`
+- The semi colon `";"` character is missing between pairs of the property value.

 :::